vincent74185/Simple-Video-Fomat-Rotate-Converter/README.md

 7. Finally, Click "Start Converting" button to start.

 Caution:
+1. IMPORTANT: YOU CAN NOT SET YOUR OUTPUT FOLDER AS SAME YOUR INPUT DIRECTORY!!
+Reason is because I do not change the name of converted file from input file.
-1. These is no progress bar, so you have to be patient.
+2. These is no progress bar, so you have to be patient.
-2. Hard Encode your video = nearly 100% CPU usage, so I suggest run it when your not doing important task.
+3. Hard Encode your video = nearly 100% CPU usage, so I suggest run it when your not doing important task.
-3. I'm am still imporving on it...
+4. I'm am still imporving on it...
 So there might be some bugs that I haven't figure out yet.

 Desclaimer:
 This program is made for educational purpose.